What is methicillin-resistant Staphylococcus aureus (MRSA)?

 How is MRSA spread?

 If you have an MRSA infection, you can prevent the spread by keeping wounds covered, cleaning your hands regularly, and not sharing personal items such as towels, washcloths, razors, clothing, or uniforms that may have had contact with a contaminated wound or bandage.
-There have been a few cases of transmission of MRSA between members of sports teams who have shared such items as towels or uniforms.
+There have been a few cases of transmission of MRSA between members of sports teams who have shared items like towels or uniforms.

 Should I get tested for MRSA?